To enter the horse park, you must be registered as a casual rider or member.

 The office is closed on weekends and public holidays.

-Riders not following the terms and conditions could have their memberships suspended or cancelled and/or be asked to leave the horse park
+Riders not following the terms and conditions could have their memberships suspended or cancelled, be asked to leave the horse park, be trespassed, or all of the above.

-• All riders must be registered (form completed, payment made) either as members or as casual riders.
+• All riders must be registered (form completed, payment made) as members or casual riders.

-• All riders must wear a riding helmet and a hi-vis vest when riding in the forest.
+• All riders must wear a riding helmet and a hi-vis vest in the forest.

 • Members must wear a vest with the Kake Hōiho logo on it.

-• All riders must carry on them a current ID card or receipt – you could be asked to leave the forest if you cannot show a current ID card or receipt upon request.
+• All riders must carry a current ID card or receipt – you could be asked to leave the forest if you cannot show a current ID card or receipt upon request.

-• Riders are required to have a tag on their saddle or bridle with a contact name and number, in the event that the horse gets lost or separated from the rider.
+• A tag with a contact name and number must be placed on the saddle or bridle in case the horse gets lost or separated from the rider.

-• Riderless horses must be led by a mounted rider, with a connecting lead or rope, and be under control at all times.
+• Riderless horses must be led by a mounted rider, with a connecting lead or rope, and always under their control.

 • You must notify us immediately of any missing or loose horses or dogs in the horse park.
-Alert Kake Hōiho staff if they are present on site or call the office (09 420 9566 ext.1) during business hours.
-Outside of business hours call 021 128 4550 to reach the after-hours duty manager, or leave a message on the office line.
-Your horse or dog will be located the next day.
-Riders are not permitted to search the forest outside of the horse park, on foot, or by vehicle, for lost horses/dogs.
-Do not post messages about lost horses/dogs via social media, except to horse park members on the Kake Hōiho Facebook page.
-Non-staff / non-members trying to enter the park and search unfamiliar terrain for a lost horse or dog can exacerbate problems (e.g. people getting lost).
+Alert Kake Hōiho staff if they are present on site or call the office (09 420 9566 ext.1) during business hours, or leave a message on the office line.
+Call 021 128 4550 outside business hours to reach the after-hours duty manager, or leave a message on the office line.
+Riders cannot search the forest outside the horse park, on foot, by vehicle, or in the dark for lost horses/dogs.
+Do not post messages about lost horses/dogs via social media except to horse park members on the Kake Hōiho Facebook page.
+Non-staff / non-members trying to enter the park and search unfamiliar terrain for a lost horse or dog can exacerbate problems (e.g., people getting lost).

-• Vehicle access is only permitted to the car park within the licensed area.
+• Vehicle access is limited to the car parks within the licensed area.

 • All vehicles and horse floats entering the car park must have a current WOF and registration.

-• All vehicles entering the car park must be registered to be there, either through membership or casual entry.
+• All vehicles entering the car park must be registered through membership or casual entry.

-• Members cannot let other riders into Woodhill Forest unless the riders are current members with an ID card or casual riders who paid the entry fee and have a current receipt.
+• Members cannot let other riders into Woodhill Forest unless they are current members with an ID card or casual riders who have paid the casual-entry fee and have a current receipt.

-• Registrations run to November 30th annually, all keys must be returned at the end of the membership period.
+• Registration runs to November 30th annually.
+Members must return their keys at the end of the membership period.

 • Riders 16 years or under are considered children and must ride with a registered adult rider.

-• No pedestrians, accompanying pedestrians, dog walkers, or cyclists, are permitted on the horse tracks or in the horse park.
+• No pedestrians, accompanying pedestrians, dog walkers, or cyclists are permitted on the horse tracks or in the park.
 Horse riders only.

-• Logging trucks and other vehicles that use the forest roads have the right of way – extra care is required when crossing forest roads.
+• Logging trucks and vehicles have the right of way, so you must take extra care when crossing forest roads.

 • You can cross forest roads, but you cannot ride along them.

-• Te Ngahere o Woodhill is an operational production forest and has year-round harvesting and forestry activity.
+• Te Ngahere o Woodhill is an operational production forest with year-round harvesting and forestry activity.
 Please adhere to all warning signage.
-There is no access to areas that have been taped off.
+You cannot access areas that have been taped off.

-• You can ride on the trails within the horse park boundary and on the approved and marked trails south of the southern border.
+• You are permitted to ride on the trails within the horse park boundary and the approved and marked trails south of the southern border.

-• If you ride anywhere else in the forest you are trespassing and could be prosecuted, you could also have your membership revoked.
+• If you ride in other areas, you are trespassing.
+You could be prosecuted and have your membership revoked.

-• Access to the horse park and approved trails could be restricted during high fire-risk periods or when winds exceed 65 kph.
-At times, the park and approved trails will be closed due to events that compromise the safety of riders and their horses.
-We endeavour to notify riders of any changes to access and any forestry activity that will impact the use of the park – please monitor announcements on www.woodhillforest.co.nz and on our Facebook page: Te Ngahere Kake Hōiho.
+• Access to the horse park and approved trails is restricted during high fire-risk periods or when winds exceed 65 kph.
+The park and approved trails will close when the safety of riders and their horses is compromised.
+We endeavour to notify riders of any changes to access and any forestry activity that will impact the use of the park – please monitor announcements on www.woodhillforest.co.nz and our Facebook page: Te Ngahere Kake Hōiho.

-• ALWAYS LOCK GATES BEHIND YOU – unlocked gates leave the forest open to unauthorised access.
-Throughout the year parts of the forest are grazed.
-Please ensure that all grazing gates are kept closed to stop cattle wandering on the roads.
+• ALWAYS LOCK GATES BEHIND YOU – Unlocked gates open the forest to unauthorised access.
+Please keep all gates closed.

 • NO RIDING DURING THE HOURS OF DARKNESS.

-• No access to the dune areas north of the Muriwai Regional Park, beyond Old Telephone Track.
+• There is no access to the dune areas north of the Muriwai Regional Park and Old Telephone Track.

-• Your dog is welcome in the forest with you if it is under full control at all times, able to keep up with you on your horse, and tied up when in the car park.
-If your dog causes harm or distress to others it will be stopped from entering the horse park.
+• You can bring your dog to the park if you can control it at all times.
+It must be able to keep up with you on your horse and be tied up in the car park.
+The limit is one dog per rider.
+If your dog causes harm or distress to others, it will be banned from the horse park.
 Incidents created by dogs could lead to a ban on all dogs.

-• Registration runs until November 30th annually, all keys must be returned at the end of the membership period.
-Riders will need to re-register to continue membership and access to the horse park.
+• Registration runs until November 30th annually.
+At the end of the registration period, members must return all keys.
+Riders must re-register to continue accessing the horse park.

 • HORSE GATE LOCKS ARE CHANGED ON THE 1ST OF DECEMBER EACH YEAR.